cbolton97/Neon/readme.md

-Windsor Secondary -- BlackBerry 10
+Windsor Secondary -- HTML5
 ========

-Version 0.1 'Helium'
+Version 0.1 'Neon'
 --------

-While this project has been in development for many months, I am now just getting around to setting up a proper GitHub rep for it.
+While this project has been in development for many months, I am now just getting around to setting up a proper GitHub repo for it.

 Stay tuned for future updates

-Hopefully BlackBerry's IDE will play nice.

-All the working sets are now all added.